Stiflerzak/HilaryPortfolio/README.md

 * [Start](#start)

 ## Intro
-The project showcases my programming skills through different projects.
+The project showcases and enhances my programming skills.
 It is still on going.